ZupIT/beagle-docs/content/en/android/installing-beagle.md

 }
 ```

-**Step 4:** Update your Android Manifest.xml**
+**Step 4: Update your Android Manifest.xml**

-Finally, you must update again your `AndroidManifest.xml` and define the `AppApplication` created as an application's initialization file.
+Finally, you have to update your `AndroidManifest.xml` again and define the `AppApplication` created as an application's initialization file.
 See the example below:

 ```markup
 <?xml version="1.0" encoding="utf-8"?>